Sherry (song): Reception

-"Sherry" was the band's first nationally released single and their first number one hit, reaching the top of the U.S. Billboard Hot 100 on September 15, 1962.
+"Sherry" drew the attention of WPOP in Hartford, Connecticut, a radio station known for its aggressive seeking out of new hit records; WPOP overnight host Joey Reynolds soon placed the record into heavy rotation.
+Shortly thereafter, "Sherry" became the band's first nationally released single and their first number one hit, reaching the top of the U.S. Billboard Hot 100 on September 15, 1962.
 It remained at number one for five consecutive weeks, and number one on the R&B charts for one week.
 "Sherry" became the first single by The Four Seasons to go to number one on the R&B charts.